How I Celebrate Christmas as a Hindu Mum

 - It is a great learning opportunity about other people’s beliefs thus building understanding and tolerance.
 When my 6-year old asks me why we celebrate Diwali, I need to give her the reason and inform her fully.
 Similarly, when she plays Archangel Gabriel in her play it’s easier to understand.

 - I take lots and lots of pictures.
 Yes, the corny dress-up pictures.
 It is hard work and there is loads of crying, sulking, shoving and tugging but at the end of the 2 hours of me almost wanting to pull my hair out I might get one or two really fantastic pictures that will remain a memory forever.

 - We all declutter.
 Starting November we begin to look at toys and clothes that no longer fit.
 I also go into my closet and kitchen.
 I search my husband’s wardrobe for all that stuff that we never use but someone can use.
 We then donate and when the curious children question what is going on with all these piles of stuff – I remind them of the attitude of gratitude and how important it is to not accumulate but to share and rotate things.

 There are so many ways to celebrate the holidays – some opt for very simple and some for extravagant.
-Whatever your choice, my advice to you, fellow mum is enjoy it.
-Because time goes so quickly and these moments will never ever come back so savor all the celebrations, the tantrums, the laughs and giggles because it will be January soon and we know that the hustle starts once again.
+Whatever your choice, my advice to you, fellow mum enjoys it.
+Because time goes so quickly and these moments will never ever come back so savour all the celebrations, the tantrums, the laughs and giggles because it will be January soon and we know that the hustle starts once again.